olivierh59500/misc/README.md

 # misc

-A repository of miscellaneous scripts and configuration files I have personally created for productional and developmental use.
+This is a repository consisting of miscellaneous scripts and configuration files personally created/developed for productional and developmental use.

 ### Notable Work: